llcawc/winter-starter/plugins/vdomah/blogviews/README.md

 # Blog Views Extension
-This plugin as firstly is an extension to the [RinLab.Blog](https://github.com/rainlab/blog-plugin) plugin.
+This plugin is an extension to the [RainLab.Blog](https://github.com/rainlab/blog-plugin) plugin.
 This extension add views tracking to blog posts and allows to add views counter to a post and display popular posts widget.

-But now this plugin is an extension to the [Winter.Blog](https://github.com/wintercms/wn-blog-plugin) plugin.

 Adds dynamic views property to Post model: {{ post.views }}